I used to underestimate staycations and its ability to facilitate rest, but not after a weekend at the Novotel on Stevens.

 For working off the overeating, there is a tennis court, two swimming pools, and a well-equipped gym with proper full-service gym standard cardio, bench press machines and a free weights section that my gym bunny husband approves of.
 So, gym-going road warriors never have to worry about missing a workout at the Novotel on Stevens.

 According to the PR manager Juliana Jauw, you could jog down to the Singapore Botanic Gardens in 10 minutes, weather permitting, but the December weather presented the perfect conditions for a stroll, not a jog, and on a longer, more scenic route.
 So off we went.

 The most interesting find on this perambulation, was not a flash post-modern palace built to defy the very tenets of architecture, but a middle-aged uncle, the grinning owner of a good-sized plot of land on the premium Fernhill Road, stretched out on his faded plastic-string daybed in front of his provision shop which would not look out of place in 1950’s Singapore.
-It still makes me smile imagining him wearing the same Chesire Cat grin and showing the middle finger to property developers desperate for him to part with his land for a king’s ransom, in spite of its value rising each time they approach him.
+It still makes me smile imagining him wearing the same Chesire Cat grin and showing the middle finger to property developers desperate for him to part with his land for a king’s ransom, in spite of its appreciating value.

 Novotel on Stevens’ proximity to town was also what made us decide to hit The Century of Light and In Between Worlds impressionists’ exhibition at the National Gallery.
 We would have probably delayed the decision for days more had we spent the weekend at home.
-That my husband and I were allowed free entry on the pretext that we were academics — there was nothing academic about my spaghetti-strapped sundress — was the icing on the cake of an overall restful staycation.
+That my husband and I were allowed free entry on the pretext that we were academics was the icing on the cake of an overall restful staycation.

 Although my husband and I had taken our laptops to the staycation, hoping to get in a couple of hours’ of work, we had not actually done any substantial work at all.